munificent/game-programming-patterns/book/bytecode.markdown

 * **Abstraction.** If your users start defining a *lot* of stuff in data, eventually they'll want to start reusing bits of bytecode instead of having to copy and paste it.
 You may want something like callable procedures.

     In its simplest form these aren't much more complex than a jump.
 The only difference is that the VM maintains a second *return* stack.
-When you do a "call" instruction, you push the current instruction index onto that stack before jumping to the bytecode being called.
-When you hit a "return", you pop that index and jump back to it.
+When it executes a "call" instruction, it pushes the current instruction index onto the return stack then jumps to the called bytecode.
+When it hits a "return", the VM pops the index from the return stack and jumps back to it.

 ### How are values represented?